RobinR1/zbx-template-ipfire/6.0/README.md

 This template was created for:

-- IPFire 2.29 - Core update 185
+- IPFire 2.29 - Core update 189

-**Warning**: This template will *NOT* work on earlier versions of IPFire due to changes to the Zabbix Agent addon.
+**Warning**: This template will *NOT* work on earlier versions of IPFire.

 ## Author